nehabansal1688/sapient-Xcelerator/graphQL.md

-It is query languague for api's
+GraphQL It is query languague for api's and apollo server is implementation of graphQL

 # Triditional approach